Whoaa512/starred/README.md

 - [CStanKonrad/long_llama](https://github.com/CStanKonrad/long_llama) - LongLLaMA is a large language model capable of handling long contexts.
 It is based on OpenLLaMA and fine-tuned with the Focused Transformer (FoT) method.
 - [mem0ai/mem0](https://github.com/mem0ai/mem0) - The Memory layer for your AI apps
 - [minimaxir/simpleaichat](https://github.com/minimaxir/simpleaichat) - Python package for easily interfacing with chat apps, with robust features and minimal code complexity.
-- [facebookresearch/audiocraft](https://github.com/facebookresearch/audiocraft) - Audiocraft is a library for audio processing and generation with deep learning.
-It features the state-of-the-art EnCodec audio compressor / tokenizer, along with MusicGen, a simple and controllable mu
 - [youquanl/Segment-Any-Point-Cloud](https://github.com/youquanl/Segment-Any-Point-Cloud) - [NeurIPS'23 Spotlight] Segment Any Point Cloud Sequences by Distilling Vision Foundation Models
 - [AntonOsika/gpt-engineer](https://github.com/AntonOsika/gpt-engineer) - Platform to experiment with the AI Software Engineer.
 Terminal based.
 NOTE: Very different from https://gptengineer.app
 - [JaidedAI/EasyOCR](https://github.com/JaidedAI/EasyOCR) - Ready-to-use OCR with 80+ supported languages and all popular writing scripts including Latin, Chinese, Arabic, Devanagari, Cyrillic and etc.